Getting MATCH listed doesn’t have to mean the end of your business. Learn about the causes, the consequences, and how to recover from the setback.

 - The acquirer contacts MasterCard and says the addition was erroneous

 Often, merchants won’t even be aware they’re on the list until they apply for a new merchant account and get declined because of it.
-Although it seems like a fatal blow to your business, a specialized MATCH/TMF merchant account can help you process credit cards with specific features like a rolling reserve, monthly volume cap, a customized advanced fraud detection suite, chargeback prevention tools, PCI compliance guidance, and other support that hones in on your MATCH reason code.
+Although it seems like a fatal blow to your business, a specialized MATCH/TMF merchant account can help you process credit cards with specific features like a customized advanced fraud detection suite, chargeback prevention tools, PCI compliance guidance, and other support that hones in on your MATCH reason code.
+In most cases, we are able to remove the merchant reserve implemented by other processors.

 With a MATCH List/TMF Merchant Account from BankCard USA, you can process credit, debit, electronic checks and mobile payments at a rate that doesn't eat your profits.
-In fact, our low rate guarantee means that we will beat the rate of any verified provider.
 Don't let your MATCH listing define your business.
-Accept payments online, in store or over the phone with a comprehensive solution designed to mitigate risk and promote growth.
+Accept payments online, in store or over the phone with a comprehensive solution designed to promote growth.